sabudalfa/sabudalfa.github.io/README.md

 ## Acknowledgments

-I am deeply grateful for the following tools and resources that contributed to the development of this project:
+The developer is deeply grateful for the following tools and resources that contributed to the development of this project:

 - [giscus](https://giscus.app)
 - [React Icons](https://react-icons.github.io/react-icons)